brorb/710-wiki/Content/Contribute/Livestream Clues.md

 > **7/10 Tone**: WE DON'T HAVE THE PROPER TOOLS OR SKILLS.
 > **The Camera Eye**: Gotcha

+It is possible that whoever is in charge of making them has the correct methods available to decode them, but this is just speculation and needs to be looked into further.

 > **The Camera Eye**: Who made the logs anyway?
 > **7/10 Tone**: THE \[\_\_\_\] BUT I'M GOING TO GUESS THAT YOU'RE NOT GOING TO GET THAT.